GirkovArpa/temps-lite-rust/README.md

 Rust port of [temps-lite](https://github.com/girkovarpa/temps-lite).

+It has served its purpose as a testing ground and is now archived.

 ## Usage

 The folder [locale](locale) is not packed into the executable and must be included with it in order to run.
 This is to allow extending locale support without having to rebuild.